 - Is there any course work in the Geography GCSE and are there foundation or higher papers?
 No, the course is just exam based.
 There are no tiered papers.
 All pupils sit the same exam paper. - Do we get to go on trips in Geography?
 Where possible we will try and incorporate trips.
-At the moment there is only fieldwork opportunities throughout KS3 and KS4.
-However, this is subject to change.
+As it stands, for KS4 we have fieldwork opportunities to New Islington and Cleveleys beach.
+We also have an extra-curricular trip to Iceland.